 On March 29, 2019, the Partnership acquired (the "Huffman Acquisition") producing and nonproducing mineral, royalty and net profits interests pursuant to a Contribution and Exchange Agreement with H. Huffman & Co., A Limited Partnership, an Oklahoma limited partnership ("HHC"), The Buffalo Co., A Limited Partnership, an Oklahoma limited partnership ("TBC" and, together with HHC, the "Acquired Entities"), Huffman Oil Co., L.L.C., an Oklahoma limited liability company, and the equity holders of the Acquired Entities (the "Contribution and Exchange Agreement").
 The mineral and royalty properties acquired pursuant to the Contribution and Exchange Agreement consisted of varying undivided interests totaling approximately 76,000 net acres located in 169 counties in 14 states, including positions in the Bakken Trend of North Dakota and interests in multiple enhanced oil recovery units in the Permian Basin.
-In addition to conveying mineral, royalty and net profits interests to the Partnership, the Acquired Entities delivered funds to the Partnership in an amount equal to their cash receipts during the period from January 1, 2019 through March 29, 2019 of \$1.2 million.
+In addition to conveying mineral, royalty and net profits interests to the Partnership, the Acquired Entities delivered funds to the Partnership in an amount equal to their cash receipts during the period from January 1, 2019 through March 29, 2019 of \$1.4 million (including adjustments made post-closing).
 The contributing entities conveyed their interests to the Partnership and affiliates of its General Partner in exchange for 2,400,000 common limited partnership units.
-The net income from the properties acquired in the Huffman Acquisition are included in the results of operations for the three months ended March 31, 2020.

-Three Months Ended March 31, 2020 as compared to Three Months Ended March 31, 2019
+Three and Six Months Ended June 30, 2020 as compared to Three and Six Months Ended June 30, 2019